qianglise/py2025/content/parallel-computing.rst

    **GPU computing**: This framwork takes advantages of the massively parallel compute units available in modern GPUs.
    It is ideal when you need a large number of simple arithmetic operations

+   **Distributed computing (Spark, Dask)**: Master-worker parallelism.
+Master builds a graph of task dependencies and schedules to execute tasks in the appropriate order.
    In the next episode we will look at `Dask <https://dask.org/>`__, an array model extension and task scheduler, which combines multiprocessing with (embarrassingly) parallel workflows and "lazy" execution.

 In the Python world, it is common to see the word `concurrency` denoting any type of simultaneous processing, including *threads*, *tasks* and *processes*.